cihanerrsilan/CIP_FS2026_111/README.md

 * **Real-Time Inference:** Input live weather and flight data to receive instant delay predictions based on our trained machine learning models.
 * **Dynamic Data Exploration:** Explore historical trends, feature importances ($R^2$, RMSE), and flight distributions through interactive Plotly charts.
 * **Integrated Pipeline:** Experience the end-to-end data science lifecycle, from automated API-driven acquisition (AeroDataBox & Open-Meteo) to final model deployment.
 ---

+## Team Contributions
+We built this project as a true team effort.
+Everyone had their hands in the entire process, from sketching out the initial pipeline architecture to squashing the final bugs.
+However, to keep things moving efficiently, we divided the technical leadership roles based on our individual strengths:
+---
 ## Requirements